aljylany/yukibot6059/replit.md

 - **Analytics Dashboard**: Provides administrators with real-time insights into group performance, financial data, user activity, and moderation metrics through text-based visual analytics and a health score system.
 - **Special Response System**: Personalized greeting system for specific users and a comprehensive response system for all users, with automatic keyword detection and smart response selection.
 - **Master Commands**: Ultimate control commands for Masters, including bot restart, shutdown, self-destruct, and financial control (adding money to any user).
+- **Bot Protection System**: Anti-insult mechanism that responds mockingly to attempts to insult or demean the bot, protecting Yuki's personality and dignity.
+- **Custom Commands System**: Authorized admins and moderators can create custom bot commands with keywords and responses using "اضافة امر" command.
+- **Music Search Feature**: Users can search for and play songs from YouTube, Instagram, and TikTok through the bot with commands like "ابحث عن اغنية".
+- **Special Trigger Responses**: Automated responses to specific phrases like "جاب العيد" which triggers a special YouTube music link.
+- **Anti-Zarf Protection**: Special protection against "زرف"/"سرف" commands targeted at the bot itself with humorous responses.

 # External Dependencies